Agile Transformation – What is it about?

-- Get yourself and your core team trained from an Agile Coach or an industry practitioner.
-Spend some time in reading books (see the end of this post for some book recommendations) and blogs, watch some relevant talks, and listen to what experts are saying.
+Get yourself and your core team trained from an Agile Coach or an industry practitioner.
+Spend some time reading books (see the end of this post for some book recommendations) and blogs, watch some relevant talks and listen to what experts are saying.

-- Make the process simpler by removing buzzwords, jargons and corporate garbage terms from your vocabulary.
+Make the process simpler by removing buzzwords, jargon, and corporate garbage terms from your vocabulary.

-- Find the quick wins or low hanging fruits to top up team’s morale.
+Find the quick wins or low-hanging fruits to top up the team’s morale.

-- Make feedback your best friend, so listen to everyone, your management, your teams and your spouse (just kidding, don’t listen to them.
+Make feedback your best friend, so listen to everyone, your management, your teams, and your spouse (just kidding, don’t listen to them.
 LOL.
 No, don’t take my advice on that!).
-Agile methodologies (especially SCRUM) believes in continuous improvement and you will always find ways to improve.
+Agile methodologies (especially SCRUM) believe in continuous improvement and you will always find ways to improve.
 Record the feedback, analyze it and then implement whatever is necessary.

-- Create some wall art by posting SCRUM’s (if you have selected it!) pillars, Transparency, Inspection, and Adaptation there.
-Also, create a quick term repository with it, for example, definition of done, definition of waste, etc.
+Create some wall art by posting SCRUM’s (if you have selected it!) pillars, Transparency, Inspection, and Adaptation there.
+Also, create a quick-term repository with it, for example, the definition of done, the definition of waste, etc.

-- Lastly, you will need practice and patience to scale your efforts and let it spread to all of your teams.
+Lastly, you will need practice and patience to scale your efforts and let them spread to all of your teams.
 You will need team rituals to get people going and you may face resistance but don’t let it stop you.